 A couple of caveats to note:

-- Consult with your local police before filling out 29 A & B (character references) before selecting your references.
+- Consult with your local police before filling out 29 A & B (character references) and selecting your references.
 Some municipalities may have more stringent requirements on whom you may select.

 - DO NOT sign the form (line 30) until you are at the police station and they instruct you to.
 They will want to have an officer or other official witness your signature.